United States of America

 At Golden Gate Avenue I look east between the legions of pastel Victorians and catch a glimpse of the Financial District’s glass and concrete fingers rising up from the banks of an inky San Francisco Bay.
-Dipping down again for a moment we pass through Haight Street and I can only imagine the characters amassing a few blocks up at Ashbury.
-But throughout this entertaining, alcohol fuelled procession, I’m only getting excited for what lies ahead – this, I hope, is nothing compared to that.
+Dipping down again for a moment we pass Haight Street and I can only imagine the characters amassing a few blocks up at Ashbury.
+But throughout this entertaining, alcohol-fuelled procession, I’m only getting excited for what lies ahead – this, I hope, is nothing compared to that.

-You don’t begin your first Castro experience from anywhere else but at 17th and Market – exactly where we step off the bus.
+You don’t begin your first Castro experience from anywhere else but at 17th and Market, exactly where we step off the bus.
 Standing at Harvey Milk Plaza beneath the lazily swaying rainbow pride flag, I finally get a glimpse of the mythical, maniacal Halloween celebration.

-Despite some drastic changes, however, I can see that the famed celebration has lost none of its lustre.
+Despite some drastic changes, however, I can see the famed celebration has lost none of its lustre.
 Standing beneath the red neon glow of the Castro Theatre, it’s quite clear that, around these parts, the she-devil is considered a lazy pursuit, Jack Sparrow an indefensible cliché.
 No longer outnumbered by the thousands of uncostumed party crashers of years past, the Castro’s most flamboyant specimens float along, popping in and out of bars and swaggering as if the sidewalk were a fashion week catwalk.
 Like they originally were in the 1970s, these men and women – the heart and soul of the Castro – are once again the centre of attention.

 It is here, at the theatre, that I meet a flighty Art Deco drag queen shining with make-up and pearls that immediately make me sure this ain’t her first rodeo.
-“Darlin’, I haven’t missed Halloween in the Castro for six years!” she says to me as she bounces about, posing for passersby’s cameras.
+“Darlin’, I haven’t missed Halloween in the Castro for six years!” she says to me as she bounces about, posing for passers-by’s cameras.

 When I ask her what motivates her to keep dressing up so lavishly, she is predictably succinct.
 “It’s tradition!” she yelps, then falls into a lively conversation with a couple of other drag queens.

-Near Café Mystique we run into a virtual wall of lively spectators.
+Near Cafe Mystique we run into a virtual wall of lively spectators.
 Camera flashes pop without pause as laughter and cheers drown out the sounds of celebration further along.
 I crane my neck above the sea of shoulders to see a pair of the Castro’s famous nudists casually chatting just the same as two co-workers would after a long day at the office.
 While I’ve seen my fair shake of costumes in my day, I have never witnessed this: the fabled birthday suit – the boldest of them all.

-In the low purple and pink tones of the lounge, patrons are busy talking about the sort of things folks talk about in the smallest hours of the night.
-Behind the bar, Netsanet Alemayehu (the lounge’s owner) and another bartender turn out cocktails while holding multiple conversations all without missing a beat.
+In the low-lit purple and pink tones of the lounge, patrons are busy talking about the sort of things folks talk about in the smallest hours of the night.
+Behind the bar, lounge owner Netsanet Alemayehu and another bartender turn out cocktails while holding multiple conversations all without missing a beat.
 I lean in and catch Alemayehu just before the stroke of two, when bars in San Francisco must legally cut off the booze.
 She obliges my last call and slides me a couple of red wines.
 With the amount of people still lingering about she reckons she’ll stay open until three.
 Despite working the closing shift more often than not, Alemayehu doesn’t look tired.
 Rather she looks like one of her own customers, smoothed by the daily musical therapy cascading from the house grand piano and its players on the other side of the lounge.

 As the last notes of San Francisco’s finest jazz disappear with closing time, we make our way back to the hotel for a few hours of sleep.
 In the lobby, Elvis has passed out on the couch.
 Next to him is a fairy.
 This Halloween, it seems, has been a success.

 The next morning gives way to a lucid autumn day.
 The famous fog bank hangs abated out over a green, lolling Pacific Ocean.
-I have made my way to one of San Francisco’s most overlooked neighbourhoods: Ocean Beach.
+I have made my way to one of San Francisco’s most overlooked neighbourhoods, Ocean Beach.
 Before me, cold slabs of raw ocean swell detonate on distant sand banks.
 Behind me rises a grid of Victorians.
 Beyond that, the big smoke.

 For days I have walked the streets of San Francisco’s most famous areas: Haight and Ashbury, the Mission, Fisherman’s Wharf, Japantown, Pacific Heights, Nob Hill and, finally, the Castro.
 Since Friday I have found myself tangled up in one Halloween bash after another.